 - Nothing to do on weekends – plan something during week for the weekend

-- Can’t stop crying, feeling sad – stop listening sad music and fixating on sad things
+- Can’t stop crying, feeling sad – stop listening to sad music and fixating on sad things

 - Can’t stop thinking about suicide – stop searching for methods and start making plans and goals for the future